Who are the men that pick for scraps amongst the ruins at the end of history?

 Yeah, I mean, it's a very physical language.

-But it's also what's really great about English insults is they're really good at stripping someone's dignity.
+But it's also what's really good great about English insults is they're really good at stripping someone's dignity.

-You know, he came, I'm here from the London borough or whatever.
+You know, he came, I'm here from the London Borough or whatever.

 I'm not even going to repeat what she's saying.